solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 - [Networking overview for Azure Database for PostgreSQL - Flexible Server with private access (VNET Integration)](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-networking-private)
 - [Azure Database for PostgreSQL Flexible Server Networking with Private Link - Preview](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-networking-private-link)

 We explore working with VNET Integration in the `Logic App` developer lab.
-This lab will setup an Azure Gateway in a Virtual Machine to allow a cloud-based Logic App access to a private network Azure Database for PostgreSQL instance.
+This lab will set up an Azure Gateway in a Virtual Machine to allow a cloud-based Logic App access to a private network Azure Database for PostgreSQL instance.

 ### Firewall Rules

 With public access, the Azure Database for PostgreSQL Flexible Server is accessed through a public endpoint.
 By default, the firewall blocks all access to the server.
-Server-level firewall rules are used to specify which IP addresess can access the server.
+Server-level firewall rules are used to specify which IP addresses can access the server.
 Firewall rules specify allowed public IP address ranges.
 The firewall grants access to the server based on the originating IP address of each request.
 With private access no public endpoint is available and only hosts located on the same network can access Azure Database for PostgreSQL Flexible Server.

 There are some limitations to firewall rules, reference [Troubleshoot firewall problems](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-firewall-rules#troubleshoot-firewall-problems) for the latest information.
 The two most important items to note: